soffes/blog/posts/2012-05-03-rubymotion-review.markdown

 ### Console

-*The [REPL](http://en.wikipedia.org/wiki/Read–eval–print_loop) (read-eval-print loop) is hands down the most amazing part of RubyMotion.* It's even more advanced than Apple's tools here.
+==The [REPL](http://en.wikipedia.org/wiki/Read–eval–print_loop) (read-eval-print loop) is hands down the most amazing part of RubyMotion.== It's even more advanced than Apple's tools here.
 [Watch the demo](http://www.rubymotion.com/getting-started/) to understand how awesome it is.

 You can command-click a view on the screen and then it becomes `self` in the console.
 Say you command-click a UILabel in the simulator.
 You can type the following command: